Catskill909/radio/content/help/recording/troubleshooting-audio.md

 ### "Recordings have skips or glitches"
 - **Cause:** CPU overload or network packet loss.
-- **Fix:** Ensure the server running Radio Suite has sufficient CPU resources.
+- **Fix:** Ensure the server running StationDock has sufficient CPU resources.
 Transcoding (e.g., converting FLAC to MP3 on the fly) can be CPU intensive.